williamseric1990/sensed/README.md

 ### Testing mode?

 Testing mode simply tells `sensed` to send preconfigured test data from the sensor modules rather than query real sensors.
-Perhaps surprisingly, this allows you to test your sensor network infrastructure before deployment.
+Perhaps surprisingly, this allows you to test your sensor network infrastructure and your `senselog` implementation before deployment.

 ### License